gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 resolute attack and the extermination of our enemies, though they are but few in number, strike terror into many, and by their fate for ever deter foreign nations from such nefarious attempts."

-## Chapter VIII: The speech of Dermitius.
+## Chapter VIII: The speech of Dermitius

 Mac Murchard, perceiving that his troops were disheartened, and apparently in a state of consternation, reanimated them in the best manner he could.
 "Ye men of Leinster," he said, "my tried